refskeggbrewing/refskeggbrewing.github.io/enameling/procedure_general.md

 to add other information as necessary to provide amplifying information and otherwise.

-Of great use here is Theophilus 12th century book, On Divers Arts.[@ENAMEL:3] It's a substantial book describing the methods that painting, glassmaking, and metalworking used in his time period.
+Of great use here is Theophilus 12th century book, On Divers Arts.
+It's a substantial book describing the methods that painting, glassmaking, and metalworking used in his time period.
 It is an invaluable resource for enameling and metalworking with a medieval flair, as I do.
 Further,